Why You Should Never Try the Dangerous hCG Diet Plan

 Besides being cranky and hangry, taking illegal hCG shots and pills (yikes) could lead to headaches, fatigue, and more irritability.
-The severe calorie restriction could set you up for gallstones, an irregular heartbeat, or even an imbalance of the electrolytes that keep the body's muscles and nerves functioning properly, as we previously reported (Government Cracks Down on HCG Weight-Loss Supplements).
+The severe calorie restriction could set you up for gallstones, an irregular heartbeat, or even an imbalance of the electrolytes that keep the body's muscles and nerves functioning properly.

 5. There are no clinical trials or rigorous studies that support the hCG diet plan.

-There just isn't any science-backed evidence that says the hCG diet works, nor that hCG should be used as a weight-loss tool.
+There just isn't any science-backed evidence that says the hCG diet plan works, nor that hCG should be used as a weight-loss tool.
 In fact, the hCG hormone is more often safely used to treat fertility issues, as the hormone is produced by the placenta during pregnancy.
-(Side Note: Are Opioids Really Necessary After a C-Section?)
 "In the case of the homeopathic hCG remedies, people think that if they're losing weight, hCG must be working," says Elizabeth Miller, acting director of the FDA's division of non-prescription drugs and health fraud, in a statement.
-"But the data simply does not support this—any weight loss is from severe calorie restriction.
+"But the data simply does not support this-any weight loss is from severe calorie restriction.
 Not from the hCG."

-Bottom line: The hCG diet only adds to the weight-loss confusion out there.
-(Be Sure You're Not Falling for Any of the Top Nine Most Popular Diet Myths.)
+Bottom line: The hCG diet plan only adds to the weight-loss confusion out there.
 Quick fixes can be tempting for anyone trying to lose weight, but you should definitely skip this extreme diet and opt for good nutrition and regular exercise instead.
 BTW, that's called the anti-diet, and it's the healthiest diet you could ever be on.
-It's not as exciting, but your body will thank you—and if you do lose weight the traditional way, you're much more likely to keep the weight off for good.
+It's not as exciting, but your body will thank you-and if you do lose weight the traditional way, you're much more likely to keep the weight off for good.